UchennaOkafor/sosa-cms/README.md

 # sosa-cms
-_Sosa-Cms_ is a web management panel for a clothing company.
-It incorporates the standard CRUD operations.
+_Sosa-Cms_ is a web management panel.
 It's written in Vanilla PHP, HTML, MySQL \w phpMyAdmin, JavaScript \w jQuery and CSS.

 Below are screenshots of the various pages/parts of the system.